 I’m inspired by things that can’t be measured or understood.
 What interests me is the human spirit and how we connect to each other.
 Crystal Pite

-In 2002, she formed Kidd Pivot in Vancouver.
-Integrating movement, original music, text, and rich visual design, Kidd Pivot’s performance work is assembled with recklessness and rigour, balancing sharp exactitude with irreverence and risk.
+In 2002, she formed her company Kidd Pivot in Vancouver.
+Integrating movement, original music, text and rich visual design, Kidd Pivot’s performance work is assembled with recklessness and rigour, balancing sharp exactitude with irreverence and risk.
 The company’s distinct choreographic language is marked by a strong theatrical sensibility and a keen sense of wit and invention.
 Kidd Pivot tours nationally and internationally, performing critically acclaimed works such as Revisor, Betroffenheit, The Tempest Replica, Dark Matters, Lost Action, and The You Show.